kubernetes/kubernetes/docs/kubectl-port-forward.md

 ## kubectl port-forward

-Forward 1 or more local ports to a pod.
+Forward one or more local ports to a pod.

 ### Synopsis

-Forward 1 or more local ports to a pod.
+Forward one or more local ports to a pod.

 ```
 kubectl port-forward -p POD [LOCAL_PORT:]REMOTE_PORT [...[LOCAL_PORT_N:]REMOTE_PORT_N]